haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 - When the AR quiver is diaplayed, if a module/subcategory is selected, it is colored.
 Highlight Ext-projectives/injectives in the chosen subcategory.

 (Only Works for representation-finite special biserial algebras.)

+#### Converter

+From a given module or subcategories, you can compute another module or subcategory by various operations.
+For example:
+- Given a subcategory, compute the smallest torsion class containing it (or torsion-free class, ICE-closed subcategory, wide subcategory, etc).
+- Given a torsion class, compute the corresponding wide subcategory (under Marks-Stovicek) (and various other bijections in τ-tilting theory).
+- Given an extension-closed subcategory, compute the Ext-projectives of it.
+- and lots of other operations!

 #### Quivers